March 8, 2017 - Song "In The Morning" premiered on The Bluegrass Situation. See it here.

 In 2014, she met producer Neilson Hubbard (Matthew Perryman Jones, The Apache Relay, The Orphan Brigade), a connection that sparked Smith’s forward march into her chosen genre of music—the history-soaked rich soul she was seeking to pursue.

 Soon after, she inked a sync licensing deal with Indie Orange, won attention for a viral YouTube cover of Little Big Town’s “Girl Crush,” and began working with Hubbard on what would become Like the Sun.
+Since its release, her album has received 5-star accolades, been played on many radio stations, and she is now actively touring the U.S.

 Aside from her creative work in music, the singer has a passion for advocacy in the arena of body acceptance and mental health.
 “I was diagnosed with an eating disorder, depression and anxiety disorder as a teenager, and I was on a healing journey from that for many years,” she explains.
 “I would love to help others dealing with similar things.”
-Smith released two videos for National Eating Disorders Awareness Week this year.

 -Written by Wendy Geller